-When I googled the ingredients in these supplements, they were all ingredients that are used in gut health repair – not one ingredient was to do with menopause … but then again, one could argue that they actually were.
+When I googled the ingredients in these particular supplements that were mentioned, they were all ingredients that are used in gut health repair – not one ingredient was to do with menopause … but then again, one could argue that they actually were.

 It helps us to understand why we suddenly have some ‘urgency’ or IBS or constipation or the fact that bloating may have become worse during and after menopause.
 If your stomach feels distended, then you will know what I mean by this.